-My name is Paul, and I’m the owner of Cassus Media LLC.
-Besides marketing, my business also provides music-related services such as music production, mixing, and mastering.
+My name is Paul, and I provide music-related services such as music production, mixing, and mastering.
 I am also a professional trumpet player and can record any sample you might need for your projects.

 1 ReviewsEndorse Paul Cassarly